 Trails that combine challenges - steeper sections, uneven surfaces, minor and major obstacles, and trails that are narrow or very narrow - are very common.
-In fact, you should assume that most natural, forested trails in a nature preserve or state park combine some of these challenges, even some of those rated as easy.
-As seen on the video at the top of the page, even a gently sloped descent combined with an uneven surface is difficult for Margot to descend on her own.
+In fact, you should assume that most natural, forested trails in a nature preserve or state park combine some of these challenges, even some of those trails rated as easy.
+As seen on the video at the top of the page, even a gently sloped descent combined with an uneven surface is difficult for Margot to manage comfortably on her own.
 This increases the effort by a factor of 3 or even 4 for a hiker like Margot, relative to the effort required to hike a flat trail of comparable length.

 So now you want to look beyond a curated list of trails.
-Maybe you seek to discover , like the great Meriwether Lewis and William Clark, "as handsome a place as I ever saw in an uncultivated state".
+Maybe you seek to discover, like the great Meriwether Lewis and William Clark, "as handsome a place as I ever saw in an uncultivated state".
 Or maybe you want to push your own limits, like those other iconic explorers, Star Trek's James T. Kirk and Jean-Luc Picard, to "boldly go where no one has gone before".
-Or maybe you are just being pragmatic, like the more ironic explorer Chevy Chase, desperate to salvage a long roadtrip on your Family Vacation: "This is no longer a vacation.
+Or maybe you are just being pragmatic, like the more ironic explorer Chevy Chase, desperate to salvage a long roadtrip on a Family Vacation: "This is no longer a vacation.
 It's a quest.
 It's a quest for fun.
 You're gonna have fun, and I'm gonna have fun".

 Cruising on Boulevard!Whether you are inspired by Lewis, Kirk, or Chase, how do you plan an uncharted adventure with your hiker?
 What you actually need to do is to boldly go where many have gone before (and left detailed maps and reviews)!
 You have to gather as much information as you can about about the trail characteristics, and then understand your options for taking a short cut if the trail turns out to be more difficult than expected.
 The biggest challenge when we began is that many trails are quite a bit longer than any Margot had attempted up to that point.
 Combine this with the lack of information on trail features, and you have a recipe for a long and less than pleasant hike.